WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 # Introduction
 Aim:  To use web and mobile tools for the collection of epi data in the field, its integration with lab and bioinformatics data, and to finally visualise it together to detect a putative outbreak.

 *Note: This exercise is a work of fiction.
-Any resemblance to a real cholera outbreak is purely coincidental.*
+Any resemblance to a real outbreak is purely coincidental.*

-During January and February 2023, fifty-eight patients reported to eight hospitals in Asunción with acute watery diarrhoea and vomiting. *Vibrio cholerae* was isolated from the stool samples of fourty patients (all belong to serotype Inaba), and one colony from each confirmed case was sequenced on Illumina MiSeq.
+During January and February 2023, fifty-eight patients reported to eight hospitals in Asunción with acute watery diarrhoea and vomiting. *Shigella sonnei* was isolated from the stool samples of fourty patients (all belong to CTX-M-27 producing S. sonnei ST152), and one colony from each confirmed case was sequenced on Illumina MiSeq.
 An epidemiological investigation revealed that more than half of the culture-confirmed cases regularly visited the Ñu Guazú Park, where water fountains and other water sources are accessible, and which is crossed by the Arroyo Itay.
 This suggested that the outbreak could be caused by contaminated water in the park.
 The epidemiological and demographic data is summarised on the file epi_data.csv.

 A team of disease detectives will be deployed around Ñu Guazú Park today to investigate the potential source of the outbreak using Epicollect5, data-flo, and Microreact, free mobile and web applications developed by the Centre for Genomic Pathogen Surveillance for easy data collection, integration and visualisation.